breez/breez-sdk-docs/src/guide/install.md

 ```
 ## Python

-Currently python is not acceable as a package and is needed to build it from soruce.
+Currently python is not acceable as a package and is needed to build it from source.
 Please visit [sdk-core](https://github.com/breez/breez-sdk/tree/main/libs/sdk-bindings#python) project for instructions.